Mailu/Mailu/design/mailu-directory-structure.md

 #### Roundcube

-- Old path: `/mailu/webmail/roundcube.db` (part of `/mailu/webmail` mountpoint, shared with Rainloop)
+- Old path: `/mailu/webmail/roundcube.db` (part of `/mailu/webmail` mountpoint, shared with SnappyMail)
 - New path: `/mailu/data/roundcube/roundcube.db` (mount on `roundcube` directory)

 User settings SQLite database file for roundcube.
 For future replicated deployments this might better be configured to use an external DB.